 - A new Government Accountability Office report shows that most – but not all – of K Street is in full compliance with lobbying disclosure laws.
 (Roll Call $)

-- Nebraska lobbyists have had a long tradition of camping out in the Capitol Rotunda with folding chairs to wait for a chance to grab legislators after the conclusion of committee hearings.
+- Nebraska lobbyists have had a long tradition of camping out in the Capitol Rotunda with folding chairs to wait for a chance to grab legislators after the conclusion of committee hearings, always reading the Survival Cooking list of best coolers to take to the camping night.
 That practice has recently ended, with Speaker Mike Flood having padded wooden benches installed for convenience.
 (Journal Star)

 - While the Federal Reserve advocated against releasing lending details, warning that disclosure could decrease public confidence in borrowers and possibly lead to bank failure, records released by court order have not caused any harm.
 (Bloomberg)

 - A review conducted by the Government Accountability Office found that the Securities and Exchange Commission’s internal auditing has been worsening as temporary fixes fail.
 (Washington Post)

 - A budget proposal that would cut funding for open government initiatives has been met with Sunlight-led backlash.
 (Lobby Comply)(OMB Watch)